wcysai/starter-hugo-academic/content/authors/KuanYang/_index.md

     url: https://jhc.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I am an assistant professor in the John Hopcroft Center for Computer Science at Shanghai Jiao Tong University.
-I am interested in many aspects of theoretical computer science, discrete probability and combinatorics.
-Currently I mainly work on designing and analysing approximation algorithms for counting and sampling problems.
+bio: I am a tenure-track Associate Professor in the John Hopcroft Center for Computer Science at Shanghai Jiao Tong University.
+My research interests include theoretical computer science, discrete probability, and combinatorics, with a focus on approximation algorithms for counting and sampling problems.

 social: